nlspartanNL/WebDesign/README.md

 Want to enhance the design of [mod.works](https://mod.works)?
 Submit a pull request with your recommended changes to the SASS files.

 ## Other Repositories
 Our aim with [mod.works](https://mod.works), is to provide an open modding API.
-You are welcome to view and fork our other codebases in use:
+You are welcome to view, fork and contribute to our other codebases in use:

 * [API documentation](https://docs.mod.works) is public and open source, the repository can be [found here](https://github.com/DBolical/modworksAPIDOCS).
 * [SDK documentation](https://sdk.mod.works) is public and open source, the repository can be [found here](https://github.com/DBolical/modworksSDK).